 Description: Define a lookup table for dual power cone domains.
+HEADER: One line formatted as:

 This is the number of cones to be specified and the combined length of their dense parameter vectors.

 BODY: A list of chunks each specifying the dense parameter vector of a dual power cone.
 CHUNKHEADER: One line formatted as: